For Agencies

 Everything for one client, in one place

-Tasks, Messages, Docs, and Timesheets — Per Engagement
+Tasks, Messages, Docs, and Schedule — Per Engagement

-Instead of fragmenting client work across tools (Asana for tasks, Slack for chat, Notion for docs, Harvest for time), Thicket puts everything a client engagement needs inside one project.
+Instead of fragmenting client work across tools (Asana for tasks, Slack for chat, Notion for docs, email for client approvals), Thicket puts everything a client engagement needs inside one project.

 Thicket client project overview — message board, task lists, schedule, docs, files, and activity for a single agency engagement